SR-22 Insurance Explained: Costs, Requirements & How to Get It

 6. Maintain continuous coverage: Keep the policy active for the entire required period

-Not all insurance companies offer non-owner policies, so you may need to contact multiple providers.
+Not all insurance companies offer non-owner policies.
 Companies known for offering this coverage include Progressive, GEICO, The General, and Dairyland.
+Learn more about non-owner car insurance to compare your options.

 Best Insurance for SR-22: Which Companies Offer Filing